Lightfielder/LightfielderOperators/README.md

 # Lightfielder Operators v26.05

-> [!NOTE]
-> This repository is still acting as a placeholder.
-The latest Ops content is in the process of being individually validated and added to the public facing repo that has GitHub visibility enabled.
-The official launch is anticiapted to be about 90 days out.

 ## Overview

 Ops is a [rust language](https://rust-lang.org/) based agentic interface to control and visualize distributed render tasks running on HPC systems.
 It is cross-platform compatible and works across Linux, Windows, and macOS.
 A Swift UI based iOS, VisionOS, and macOS Catalyst app acts as a thin client to interface with Ops when you are on the go.